objy-org/objy-org.github.io/DOCUMENTATION.md

 # Mappers

-## MongoDB Storage Mapper

-A mapper for using mongodb as storage backend for your objects
+> MongoDB Storage Mapper for using mongodb as storage backend for your objects

 ***Installing***